Esri/military-planner-application-csharp/README.md

 Military Planner Application

-NOTE : Currently this uses Runtime for WPF 10.2.3, Updating to ArcGIS SDK for .NET 10.2.4

 # military-planning-application-csharp

 This is an Esri ArcGIS for .NET application that can be used for planning military operations.
-It uses __.
+It uses ArcGIS SDK for .NET 10.2.4.
 Learn more about it [here](http://solutions.arcgis.com/military/templates/military-planner/).

 ![alt text](/data/screenshots/Capture.PNG?raw=true)